KreigD/portfolio/README.md

 ## The WHEN

 I’m currently taking new contracts, and I’m available for interviews most any time.
 I’d love to chat with you, so let’s get in touch!

+## Resources

+Please check out my profile to see some templates I use to get started on projects as well as things I'm tinkering with or contributing to.